The History and Cultural Discussions Surrounding Ear Candling

 The Hopi people desire to protect their rights to privacy and their intellectual property rights.
 Due to the continued misrepresentation and exploitation of the rights of the Hopi people, guidelines were established to protect the rights of present and future generations of Hopi people.
 The Hopi Tribe requires that any entity whether private or commercial wishing to engage in research, publication, or recording activities on the Hopi Reservation first obtain a permit from the Hopi Cultural Preservation Office, located in the Honahnie building in Kykotsmovi, AZ.

-The Hopi Tribe, which is a very poor and devastated tribe, has asked Biosun to stop using their name illegally but they have been ignored by Biosun.
+The Hopi Cultural Preservation Office has stated that the name “Hopi” should not be used in connection with ear candling products.
 Since the Hopi Tribe is indigent, they have no recourse available to them except to respond to the claims that Biosun has made with the following statement:

 The Hopi Cultural Preservation Office is not aware of Hopi people ever practicing “Ear Candling.”
 Biosun and Revital Ltd. are misrepresenting the name “Hopi” with their products.
 This therapy should not be called “Hopi Ear Candling.”
 The history of Ear Candling should not refer to as being used by the Hopi Tribe.
 Use of this false information with reference to Hopi should be stopped